jonasdev/react-prettifydom/README.md

   </h1>
 </div>
 ```
-With `<PrettifyDOM customClassName="myapp"/> //pdom as default` you can see in DevTools the elements will now looks something like this
+With `<PrettifyDOM customClassName="myapp"/>` you can see in DevTools the elements will now looks something like this

 ````
 // With <PrettifyDOM />